agsb/milliForth-RiscV/README.md

 ## For Size

-How shink to a minimal compiled size ?
+How shink to a minimal compiled size in a Risc-V ?

     1. do not need align, the size of opcodes is always 2 or 4 bytes;